Director, Human Resources and Organizational Development

 - Knowledge and understanding of the legislative framework governing human resources and relevant trends.

-- Knowledge of change management theories.
+- Knowledge of change management theories and practices.

 - Understanding of issues relevant to federal crown corporations.